Theme and overview

 Who is the conference for?

-This conference is aimed at those working in chaplaincy in higher education.
-People serving in chaplaincies from higher education institutions on all continents of the world will attend, with grants available for those requiring financial assistance to attend.
+This conference is primarily aimed at those working in chaplaincy in higher education, and is also of direct relevance to those in Equality, Diversity and Inclusion, anti-hate, anti-discrimination and Student Support.
+It will also have relevance to chaplains from different sectors.
+People serving in chaplaincies and universities from many continents of the world will attend, with grants available for those requiring financial assistance to attend.

 What to expect